orangmiliter/maraBi/README.md

 + elasticdump

 **How Install Requirements**
+sorry!!!
-sorry!!! google is the best friend, or visit [how install nodejs](https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/) and run `npm install elasticdump -g`
+google is the best friend, or visit [how install node.js](https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/) and run `npm install elasticdump -g`

-**thanks to X**
+**Thanks to X**